dud3/git-devbliss/git-extensions/test/commands.md

 A hotfix is supposed to be a bug fix in an already deployed version of our software which contains only the needed bug fix but no new features.
-To get there we branch from a given tag insted of the master.
-Thisway no new features will be included in the resulting release.
+To get there we branch from a given tag instead of the master.
+This way no new features will be included in the resulting release.
 The desired tag has to be provided for the hotfix command.